Send to a friend

 There is no question that gene editing, like all scientific experiments involving human life, should be regulated.
 My wife, who used mice in her experiments at the National Institute of Molecular Biology and Biotechnology at the University of the Philippines Los Baños, had to follow strict regulations and ethics guidelines.
 How much more for experiments involving human life?

 Chai suggests that “All academic institutions and relevant government ministries should have regulation committees to oversee this.
 [They need] to ensure all scientific experiments are of high integrity and are carried out in compliance with the [regulations of the] academic institution or country,” she opines.
 Chai adds that He should be sanctioned by authorities in his country.
-Media reports in China have sprouted in recent days saying that He is living in fear of his life and that he faces possible charges of bribery and corruption, which carry the death penalty.

 The Telegraph reported on 7 January that He is under armed guard after receiving death threats and the Chinese government has launched an investigation into his work.
 He has been confined to a state-owned apartment in the city of Shenzhen since December.

 He Jiankui’s case points to the need for regulation as soon as possible, an international regulation for research involving human life, like gene manipulation.
 Such regulations can be under the auspices of the United Nations.